otagobioinformaticsspringschool/intro-git/docs/3_create_repo.md

     ```

 But if we add the `-a` flag to show everything,
-we can see that Git has created a hidden directory within `planets` called `.git`:
+we can see that Git has created a hidden directory within `vc_project` called `.git`:

 !!! terminal-2